 • Liability Coverage: If you’re responsible for an accident that causes bodily injury or property damage to someone else, your policy will cover the cost.
 For example, if your dog bites a neighbor and they get stitches, your insurance provider will cover the costs.
 Insurance providers usually recommend purchasing at least $300,000 worth of this coverage.

-• Coverage for Medical Payments to Others: If a guest is injured in your home, your policy will cover their medical bills.
+• Coverage for Medical Payments to Others: If a guest injures themselves in your home, your policy will cover their medical bills.
 A standard amount of this coverage is $1,000 per person.

 • Endorsements: Most companies offer at least one endorsement to make your policy more comprehensive.
 Common endorsements include coverage for identity theft expenses, earthquakes, valuable personal property, and water backup.